Wandsworth Council is spending £20m on its environment and sustainability strategy, as part of its plans to tackle climate change.

 - Sustainable drainage

 - Cycling initiatives

-The climate change action plan also has a number of important targets including increasing tree planting in the borough, purchasing a low emission fleet, as well as launching a comprehensive training programme for staff on carbon literacy.
+The climate change action plan also has a number of important targets such as increasing tree planting in the borough, purchasing a low emission fleet and launching a comprehensive training programme for staff on carbon literacy.